danny-huertas/sample-api-event-seats/README.md

 # Spring Boot Event Seats REST API

-### This application is an assessment project demonstrating how to build a REST API using SpringBoot.

-The REST API can return the to return the following.
+### This application is an assessment project for REST API that can return the following
 * Total count of seats available for a given event.
 * Seat count based on seats available for a given event.
 * Seat count based on type for a given event.